|November 15-17, 2010, Pokhara, Nepal|

-The renewable energy technologies can provide sources of unlimited, cheap and clean energy to the people in developing countries.
-Especially, communities in hilly and dry regions, which do not have easy access to the hydro power, and can not afford the installation of long transmission lines or using solar photovoltaic power, could benefit from the wider use of wind energy.
-Small wind turbines can present a good, economically viable and environmental friendly solution to provide remote villages in hilly areas with light and electricity.
+The wind energy technologies can provide sources of unlimited, cheap and clean energy to the people in developing countries.
+Especially, communities in remote and dry regions, which do not have easy access to the hydro power, and can not afford the installation of long transmission lines or using solar photovoltaic power, could benefit from the wider use of wind energy.

 The workshop will cover the following main themes:

-- Low-cost wind energy technologies, their perspectives and applications in developing countries
+- Wind energy technologies, their perspectives and applications in developing countries,

 Dr.-Ing. habil.
 Leon Mishnaevsky Jr., Senior Scientist,